-Subscription revenue for the three months ended September 30, 2017 was \$25.8 million, up from \$20.8 million for the same period in 2016, for an increase of 24%.
-For the nine months ended September 30, 2017, subscription revenue was \$73.9 million or 25% higher than the same nine month period in 2016.
-Subscription revenue increased \$5.0 million for the third quarter and \$14.7 million for the first nine months compared to the prior year due to contracts secured with new customers in the last twelve months, as well as expansion of existing customer subscriptions.
+Subscription revenue for the fourth quarter was \$27.0 million, an increase of 19% compared to the same period in 2016.
+Subscription revenue for fiscal 2017 was \$100.8 million, an increase of 23% compared to the same period in 2016.
+Subscription revenue increased \$4.3 million for the fourth quarter and \$19.0 million for the fiscal year compared to the same periods in 2016 due to contracts secured with new customers, as well as expansion of existing customer subscriptions.

 During the second quarter, an Asian-based customer did not make certain scheduled payments under its contract.
 We have since terminated the contract with this customer, ceased providing services to this customer, and, as per the dispute resolution procedures in our contract, we have initiated confidential, binding arbitration proceedings for payment of all amounts due under the contract and damages.
 The customer has denied our claims, alleges breach by Kinaxis, and has asserted its own counterclaims.
 We believe the customer's positions and assertions are without merit.
-We did not recognize subscription revenue in the second or third quarter beyond payments received from this customer, the effect of which was to reduce comparative subscription revenue for the three and nine months ended September 30, 2017 by approximately \$1.0 million and \$2.0 million, respectively.
-As at September 30, 2017, trade and other receivables from this customer totaled \$2.5 million.
-We believe the receivables are collectible and we will be successful in asserting our claims.
+We did not recognize subscription revenue in the second or subsequent quarters beyond payments received from this customer.
+As a result, we did not recognize approximately \$3.0 million of expected subscription revenue related to this contract for the year ended December 31, 2017.
+As at December 31, 2017, trade and other receivables from this customer totaled \$2.5 million.
+We believe that the receivables are collectible and that we will be successful in asserting our claims.